ISO 3166-2:YE

 ISO 3166-2:YE is the entry for Yemen in ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.

 Currently for Yemen, ISO 3166-2 codes are defined for one municipality and 21 governorates.
-The municipality Sana'a is the capital of the country and has special status equal to the governorates.
+The municipality Sanaa is the capital of the country and has special status equal to the governorates.

 Each code consists of two parts separated by a hyphen.
 The first part is YE, the ISO 3166-1 alpha-2 code of Yemen.
 The second part is two letters.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

 Click on the button in the header to sort each column.